Shalom Hanoch: Musical career

-Adam Betoch Azmo

 After Tamouz disbanded, Hanoch released his first Hebrew solo album – Adam Betoch Azmo (1977, A Man Inside Himself).
 The songs were mainly quiet and in minor keys, including Adam Betoch Azmo, Ir Zara (Foreign Town), Tiyul LeYafo (A Trip to Jaffa), and Rak Lirkod (Just Dance).
 Most of these songs talked about Hanoch's life, after a bitter divorce from his wife.
 In 1978, Hanoch performed at the Neviot Festival.
 The performances there were very successful, and made Hanoch an esteemed rock singer.
 At this time, Hanoch recorded his song – Haya Kedai (It Was Worth It), which was a major success.

 In 1979, Arik Einstein and Shalom Hanoch started an elaborately produced joint tour.
 The performance was recorded in Heichal HaTarbut and was released as Arik Einstein VeShalom Hanoch BeHofa'a Meshutefet.
 This album contained new songs by Einstein and Hanoch and two medleys (almost 20 minutes long each) of the best songs from their albums in the 1970s.

 In 1980, Hanoch produced Einstein's MiShirei Sasha Argov.
 In the same year, he also wrote and composed Shir Lelo Shem for Yehudit Ravitz, which was written in memory of Shalom's nephew, Avshalom, in November.
 Hanoch also composed a few songs for Einstein's album Hamush BeMishkafaim (Armed with Glasses), and composed Nurit Galron's very well known song – Ki HaAdam Etz HaSade.

-White Wedding

 In 1981, Hanoch created one of his most prominent albums – Chatuna Levana (White Wedding).
 This album differed from Hanoch's previous albums since it was very dark sounding.
 It was the first time Hanoch sang in the familiar voice of today and not in the tenor of his early career.
 The songs were complex and dealt with Hanoch's divorce, relationships, money and success.
 Initially, the album did not achieve commercial success.
 However, it is now considered one of the greatest rock albums ever recorded in Israel, characterised by a modern, heavy, and rough rock sound.

-The 1980s

 In 1983 Hanoch recorded the album Al Pnei HaAdama (On the Face of the Earth) about man and nature.
 The album contained three new songs, and re-recordings of older songs.
 In 1985, he recorded his most successful album – Mehakim LeMashiach (Waiting for The Messiah).
 The album contained political-social songs: "Waiting for The Messiah" dealt with the crash of the Israeli Stock Market, Lo Otzer BeAdom (Doesn't Stop For Red Lights) was written about the 1982 Lebanon War.
 It also contained personal songs and love songs.
 This album was produced by Hanoch and Moshe Levi, who since then became his musical partner.
 Hanoch planned a tour in small halls, but eventually, he decided to risk putting on four stadium shows.
 In 1988, Hanoch created another album, "Rak Ben-Adam" (Only Human), which wasn't very successful because it was partially made in England.